Basic workflow#

 See also

-Flow documentation page and API reference
+Flow documentation page, code samples, and API reference

-Blog post providing more details on data-driven Flows in Dataiku
+Blog post providing more details on data-driven Flows in Dataiku.

 Scheduling and automating a Flow#

-Using the native “scenario” feature to define steps to execute, triggers that will launch the execution, and reports to format the outcome of your runs
+Using the native “scenario” feature to define steps to execute, triggers that will launch the execution, and reports to format the outcome of your runs.

-Using Dataiku’s public API to connect to a third-party scheduler which can either enforce its own scheduling rules or remotely start a Dataiku scenario
+Using Dataiku’s public API to connect to a third-party scheduler, which can either enforce its own scheduling rules or remotely start a Dataiku scenario.

 See also

-Scenario documentation page and API reference
+Scenario documentation page, code samples, and API reference